“A firm dedicated to the old-fashioned virtue of conscientious hard work in pursuit of their clients interests”.

 However, we don’t just treat our cases as legal problems.
 Being accused of a sexual offence will have implications for every area of your life.
 As part of a multi-disciplinary practice we can also provide expert advice on the effects on your employment, on your relationships (including access to children) and even on the possibility that the accusation might be a prelude to bringing a civil claim.

+Building up a dossier of reasons why you should not be charged and presenting it to the prosecution at the right time.
 At this stage our aim is to do everything we can to prevent your case from going to court; if that is not possible, we want to have started to prepare your defence.

 Some cases will inevitably end up before the court.
 We examine the case in detail, look for the inconsistencies, challenge the prosecution evidence, help our clients to think strategically and prepare the case meticulously.
 We ensure our clients have the right legal team around them to fight their case.
+Over the years we have identified the best barristers and experts in this field and work closely with them to secure the best possible outcomes.

 If someone has been convicted of a sexual offence and maintains their innocence, we can help.
 We have experience of examining convictions, looking for fresh evidence and advising whether there are grounds to show that the conviction is unsafe.